Adaptive Online Non-stochastic Control

 \section{Preliminaries}

-\textbf{Policy class.} We consider the class $\Pi^{}$ of Disturbance Action Controllers (DAC) that was introduced in \cite{pmlr-v97-agarwal19c}.
-A policy $\pi\in\Pi^{}$, with memory length $p$, is parameterized by $p$ matrices $M\doteq\big[M^{[1]}|M^{[2]}|\dots |M^{[j]}|\dots|M^{[p]}\big]$, and a fixed stabilizing controller $K$.
-We also define the set\footnote{Our set here is different than \cite{pmlr-v97-agarwal19c}, and follows \cite{hazan-nsc-book}.
-See appendix for detailed discussion.} $\mathcal{M}\doteq\{M:\sum_{j=1}^p \|M^{[j]}\| \leq \kappa_M \}$, which uses the standard bounded variable assumption.
-The action at a given time step $t$ according to a policy $\pi_t\in \Pi$, is then calculated via:
+We introduce here the technical setup of NSC tailored to the assumptions and goals of this paper. \textbf{Policy class.} We consider the class $\Pi^{}$ of Disturbance Action Controllers (DAC) that was introduced in \citep{pmlr-v97-agarwal19c}.
+A policy $\pi\in\Pi^{}$, with memory length $p$, is parametrized by $p$ matrices $M\doteq\big[M^{[1]}|M^{[2]}|\dots |M^{[j]}|\dots|M^{[p]}\big]$, and a fixed stabilizing controller $K$.
+We also define the set $\mathcal{M}\doteq\{M:\|M\| \leq \kappa_M \}$, which uses the standard bounded variable assumption.
+The action at a step $t$ according to a policy $\pi_t\in \Pi$, is then calculated via:

 \textbf{Strong stability}.
-This assumption is standard in OCO-based control as it enables non-asymptotic analysis \cite[Def.
+This assumption is standard in OCO-based control as it enables non-asymptotic analysis \citep[Def.
 3.1]{cohen2018online}.
-It ensures the existence of a stabilizing controller $K$, such that $\|A\!+BK\|\!\!<\!\!\kappa (1\!-\delta), \delta\!\in\![0,1)$, $\kappa\!>\!0$.
-Here, we assume that $\rho_{\text{max}}(A)\!\!=\!\!1\!-\delta$, which allows to satisfy the stability assumption with $K$ being the zero matrix.
-This simplification facilitates the analysis w.l.o.g since $K$ is an external parameter to NSC algorithms and our analysis carries on with minimal modifications for nonzero $K$, please see the Appendix.
-We also assume $\|B\|\!\leq\! \kappa_B$, while the boundedness of $\|A\|$ follows from its spectral norm bound.
+It ensures the existence of a stabilizing controller $K$, such that $\|(A+BK)^t\|_{\text{op}}<\kappa (1\!-\delta)^t, \delta\in(0,1]$, $\kappa>0$.
+Here, we assume that $\|A\|_{\text{op}}\leq 1-\delta$, which allows us to satisfy the stability assumption with $K$ being the zero matrix.
+This simplification facilitates the analysis, but the obtained results are still extensible for nonzero $K$ since $K$ is an external parameter to NSC algorithms, see, e.g., the discussion in \citep[Remark 4.1]{zhang2022adversarial}.
+We also assume $\|B\|\leq \kappa_B$, while the boundedness of $\|A\|$ follows from its spectral norm bound.